 The term “superiority complex” was coined by Alfred Adler (1870-1937).
 He decided he wanted to be a doctor as a young child after suffering from health complications, including pneumonia and rickets.

-Denial, for instance, is the name of one defence mechanism that is still used in modern day language.
+Denial, for instance, is the name of one defense mechanism that is still used in modern-day language.
 It is the theory that if an idea will cause us a lot of harm, we may simply refuse to accept that it is true, thus avoiding the harm it would cause us.

 What is a superiority complex?

 An individual with a superiority complex gives the impression that they believe they are superior to those around them.
 However Adler stated that this is often in fact a defence mechanism to cope with feelings of inadequacy and inferiority after failing to achieve one’s goals (Ansbacher & Ansbacher, 1956).

 Adler said that all children are born with feelings of inferiority; after all as young children, we are smaller, weaker, and less knowledgeable than the adults around us.
 From a young age, we are constantly pushed to achieve as much as we can, do well in everything we attempt, and “strive for perfection” wherever possible.

 Therefore it can be very painful for us when we do not manage this, causing many negative feelings of inferiority.